-Now your hair is completely dry and full of curls, add extra definition with a curling tong.
+Now that your hair is completely dry and full of bouncy, well-defined curls, you can choose to add extra definition with a curling wand if desired.

-Take thin, random strands of hair and wrap them around the heated curling tong to take your spirals up a notch.
+To do so, take thin, random strands of hair and wrap them around the heated tongs to impart more definition.

 Repeat around the top section of your hair until you’re happy with the final look.